 Mayfield is a very small borough located in the state of Pennsylvania.
-With a population of 1,752 people and just one neighborhood, Mayfield is the 684th largest community in Pennsylvania.
-Much of the housing stock in Mayfield was built prior to World War II, making it one of the older and more historic boroughs in the country.
+With a population of 1,763 people and just one neighborhood, Mayfield is the 684th largest community in Pennsylvania.
+Mayfield has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Mayfield is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Mayfield is a borough of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Mayfield who work in office and administrative support (16.84%), teaching (16.46%), and management occupations (8.28%).

-A relatively large number of people in Mayfield telecommute to their jobs.
-Overall, about 15.62% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 15.62% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The population of Mayfield is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 39.10% of adults in Mayfield have a bachelor's degree or even advanced degree.